wilsonf1996/wilsonf1996/README.md

 - 👋 Hi, I’m Wilson Fernandes Junior
-- 👀 I’m interested in Desenvolver
+- 👀 I’m interested in develop software
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning civil engineering and programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new technologies
-- 📫 How to reach me ...
+- 📫 How to reach me by email

 <!---
 wilsonf1996/wilsonf1996 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.